top of page

 Vegetables : The intake of certain vegetables is also a matter of debate when endometriosis studies are conducted.
 While we know that for overall health, components contained in fruits and vegetables such as flavonoids and polyphenols have been shown to have substantial anti-inflammatory and antioxidant effects, (13,14) when we examine them in relation to endometriosis the result is not so clear.

-however for some women, eating more than one serving per day of vegetables from the brassicacea family (cauliflower, broccoli, cabbage, etc.) may increase the risk of endometriosis (25).
+Some small studies show that these compounds are useful specifically for reducing the inflammation of endometriosis (13), however for some women, eating more than one serving per day of vegetables from the brassicacea family (cauliflower, broccoli, cabbage, etc.) may increase the risk of endometriosis (25).
 Researchers suggest that this may indicate a role for gastrointestinal symptoms in both the presentation and exacerbation of endometriosis-related pain (25).

 This indicates not to stop this group of nutritious foods, but to include a serving and then for larger quantities, evaluate the symptoms.
 It is also worth remembering that the limitations of dietary studies conducted over long periods of time, as previously mentioned, require careful memory recall, often from many years ago.

+Having said that, pay attention to do-it-yourself diets.
 It is always better to contact an expert such as Dr. D'Imperio before venturing into home diets and risking nutritional imbalances or pathologies.

 Fats: Hydrogenated fats are often found in confectionery products, baked foods, frozen foods, and freeze-dried foods.
 Generally hydrogenated fats are present in spreads, crackers, snacks, puddings and mousses, ice creams, fillings and have been implicated in the origin of chronic health conditions such as diabetes and cardiovascular disease (16).